Lefties, techies long at odds in SF, team up against Trump

 Cat Brooks, a Black Lives Matter activist in Oakland, has seen the toll the tech industry has taken on some.
 Her daughter's elementary school teacher just moved to a distant suburb after her rent skyrocketed, and Brooks thinks more tech money must find its way into local communities.
 She nevertheless welcomes the infusion of new energy to the protest arena.

-"It's not about the business of we were here first," Brooks said.
+"It's not about the business of we were here first," she said.
 "We're about the business of how can we support?
 Division at this time is not helpful."

 The tech industry opposition started when Trump imposed his initial travel ban on immigrants and refugees from seven majority Muslim nations.
 The industry prides itself on its openness to immigrants, who comprise about one-quarter of the U.S. technology and science workforce and include the founders of iconic institutions.